Hey everyone, here’s my web hosting recommendations aka, why I picked SiteGround and DreamHost to work with and why I recommend them to my customers.

 Many new bloggers also prefer having a CPanel interface which has an easy standard web-based panel for configuring hosting options.

-You can grow your blog with hosting like this and build your traffic until you’re ready to jump into a more experienced level of blogging.
+You can grow your blog with hosting like this and build your traffic until you’re ready to jump into a more technical hosting plan if needed.

-If you’re a more experienced blogger, though, you may not need such personalized support and you’d rather get hosting that can handle much more traffic — at about the same price.
-Instead of CPanel you’d trade it for a custom web-based hosting interface that’s much more powerful.
+If you’re a more experienced blogger or online business owner you may not need such personalized support and you’d rather get hosting that can handle more traffic — at around the same price.
+Instead of CPanel you’d trade it for a custom web-based hosting interface that’s sleek and powerful.

 When you’re ready to run the back-end WordPress system yourself and your audience is growing, getting a top tier VPS (Virtual Private Server, which has more resources to handle web traffic) at a reasonable price is the right next step.